khera/utf8-inline-cleaner/README.md

 ```

 Any existing encoding problems will be detected by PostgreSQL at this
 time and should be corrected by hand.
+There should be none, as we did
+the strict UTF-8 test; if there are, please file a bug including the
+source data that was improperly converted.

 ### Command Line Flags